She told charities she was a Marine veteran with lung cancer. Prosecutors say she was lying to get money.

 Prosecutors say Cavanaugh also purchased a Purple Heart and a Bronze Star with a “V” device, a medal given for heroic acts during combat, from a supplier in San Diego.

 Cavanaugh reaped thousands of dollars convincing multiple charities and individuals that she was a wounded veteran in need, according to prosecutors.
-Cavanaugh repeatedly requested donations from Code of Support, an organization that solicits money from third parties to support veterans, according to the criminal complaint.
-It helped provide Cavanaugh with more $10,000 to fix her furnace and $900 for a six-month gym membership, prosecutors say.
+Cavanaugh repeatedly requested donations from Code of Support Foundation, an organization that solicits money from third parties to support veterans, according to the criminal complaint.
+It helped provide Cavanaugh with more than $10,000 to fix her furnace and $900 for a six-month gym membership, prosecutors say.
 The organization also helped pay her mortgage and assisted with “unspecified monthly bills,” according to the complaint.

 In total, Cavanaugh is accused of collecting more than $18,000 from the organization.